bbortolli/notas-kafka/09-Exercicios.md

 R: C; Partitions for newly created topics are assigned in a rack alternating manner, this is the only change broker.rack does

+### Whats the structure of a partition?

+R: A topic partition is an actual storage unit of Kafka messages which can be assumed as a Kafka message queue.
+The number of partitions per topic are configurable while creating it.
+Messages in a partition are segregated into multiple segments to ease finding a message by its offset.
+  Each segment is composed of the following two indexes (files):
+  - An offset to position index, that allows Kafka to find the starting position of a message.
+  - A timestamp to offset index, that allows Kafka to find messages for a timestamp.

 # Dumps

 https://www.dumpsmate.com/CCDAK-exam.html